jubobot/leap_se/pages/docs/platform/guide/virtual-machines.md

     leap vm add mynode services:webapp tags:seattle vm.options.InstanceType:t2.small

+For an email provider installation, you should specify the following seeds:

+    leap vm add mynode services:webapp,couchdb,soledad,mx

 Check to see what the status is of all VMs:

     leap vm status